 I have seen the particularly appalling impacts of Universal Credit on people living with mental ill health.
 The process of managed migration, requiring claimants to complete online applications and attend face-to-face interviews to a strict deadline, is impossible to navigate for people whose anxiety and depression may make it hard for them to open letters and manage correspondence.
 It has led to many people being at risk of losing their income entirely and facing homelessness.
 The current draft regulations for managed migration provide few safeguards.
 The proposed transitional protection excludes some of the most vulnerable people, living in temporary or supported housing, and cannot be accessed by claimants who miss the initial deadline.

 Universal Credit has also had a harmful impact on the victims of domestic abuse.
 Universal Credit is currently paid directly into the bank account of one member of the household, and usually the member in regular work.
 This forces women who work fewer hours to care for children or family members into financial dependence, increasing the risk of financial abuse and harming their ability to escape from an abusive relationship.
-I have been calling on the Government to introduce routine split payments.

 Too many workers across the country are trapped in the low paid jobs without guaranteed working hours or full employment rights.
 The poor employment practices of companies like Deliveroo and Uber are well-known but shockingly recent cases have shown that publicly funded institutions have been acting similarly.
 In 2017, 27 educators at the National Gallery lost their jobs without redundancy due to the Gallery deeming their status to be that of “freelance” workers.
 The gallery workers – several with decades of service in the education department of the National Gallery, making the Gallery’s treasures accessible to school children and members of the public – took their employer to an employment tribunal, and earlier this year they won.
 The tribunal found that they had the status of ‘workers’.